 The body expands to its ultimate potential by physical exercise (but not too much exercise).

-The spirit grows by exploring every thing and keeping the good.
+The spirit (or self) grows by exploring every thing and keeping the good.

 The soul needs many others to praise him/her.
-To much praise creates the state of narcissism, the soul is in love with its self.
+To much praise creates the state of narcissism, the soul is in love with its self (spirit).

 Human needs are constant through all human cultures and across historical time periods.
 What changes over time and between cultures is the way these needs are satisfied.

 Human needs are interrelated and interactive.
 Some needs are conflicting.
 Others are synergic.

 An attempt to satisfy one need can inhibit or destroy others.
 For example, an Arms Race satisfies the need for protection, while destroying the need for subsistence, freedom or participation.